Skip to main content

 Refer to the individual module documentation for more details.

-The vectorization modules enable Weaviate to vectorize data at import, and to perform near<Media> searches such as nearText.
+The vectorization modules enable Weaviate to vectorize data at import, and to perform near<Media> searches such as nearText or nearImage.

 You can enable vectorizer modules by adding them to the ENABLE_MODULES environment variable.
-For example, the below will enable the text2vec-cohere, text2vec-huggingface and text2vec-openai vectorizer modules.
+For example, this code enables the text2vec-cohere, text2vec-huggingface, and text2vec-openai vectorizer modules.

 services: